projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 ### builds

-riff now supports function builds as well as builds for applications and containers.
+riff now supports builds for applications and containers as well as function builds.
 Each build resource reports the latest image that a [runtime](#runtimes) uses to deploy the built workload.
 The built image is always reported as a digested image, making the detection and rollout of changes more deterministic.

 With builds transitioning from one-off tasks to continuous streams of images, riff 0.4 sets up the API to enable hooking into source repositories and triggering automated rebuilds.